BioInfoAPS/BioInfoAPS.github.io/_optionals/01-more_unix.md

 ---
 title: "More UNIX commands"
-teaching: 0
-exercises: 0
-questions:
--
 objectives:
--
-keypoints:
--
+- To understand UNIX conditional statements.
+- To learn about functions in bash.
+- To get started with bash scripting.
+- Parallelization in bash with GNU parallel.

 ---